oc-ben-ellis/data-fetcher-app/data_fetcher/kv_store/README.md

 ## Configuration

-### Global Configuration
+### Application Configuration

-The global store is automatically configured when the module is imported:
+The application store is automatically configured when the module is imported:

 ```python
 # Default configuration (in-memory, JSON, 1 hour TTL)